darshanime/gofherd/README.md

 ## Gofherd

 Gofherd (`gof-herd`), is a small framework for running user defined functions with bounded parallelism.
-It's simple interface gives you a channel to put tasks into, allows you to define a function which has "processing logic" and gives you an output channel to read results from.
+It's simple interface gives you a function which accepts tasks, allows you to define a function which has "processing logic" and gives you an output channel to read results from.

-Gofherd provides:
-- Bounded parallelism
-  - You can configure the herd size (number of gophers) to run the tasks.
-- Monitoring
-  - Prometheus compatible metrics exposed for tracking progress.
-- Persistence
-  - Progress is saved so execution can be continued after pause/crash.
-- HTTP APIs
-  - To dynamically change the parallelism etc.

 ### Example